chrisjsewell/markdown-it-pyrs/README.md

   - footnotes with options to turn on/off inline/collect/backrefs

 - The `gfm` (Github Flavoured Markdown) initialisation mode needs improving
-  - `linkify` is not strictly equivalent to <https://github.github.com/gfm/#autolinks-extension->, e.g. it does not currently autolink `www.example.com`
   - Add <https://github.github.com/gfm/#disallowed-raw-html-extension->
   - heading anchors, is not strictly in the spec, but should be noted
   - Add more testing